posm/posm-replay-server/Deploy-Notes.md

 The host directory `/opt/data/aoi/` is mapped to the directory `/aoi` inside docker environment.

 **Posm Replay Client** does not need speial configuration.
 It is automatically set up from posm-build iso.

 When the POSM runs in NUC, the server is up and running along with the client, which is just a bunch of static html/js files.
-However, the information about AOI, endpoints from where local changesets are collected and database information need to be configured.
+However, some information about AOI, endpoints from where local changesets are collected and database information need to be configured.
 The configuration variables reside as environment variables in the file `/opt/replay-tool/posm-replay-server/.env`.
 The variables that need to be set are described below.
 The file `sample_env` also contains sample values for the variables.

+**NOTE:** Just change the value for AOI_NAME above which is the name of directory for aoi inside `/opt/data/aoi/` directory.
+Other fields need not be changed.

 - **OSM_BASE_URL**: This is the local osm endpoint where the server makes calls to gather the changesets.
 The value should be POSM's IP with port 81.
 - **POSM_DB_HOST**: This is used to make local osm database queries to get the `first changeset id`.
 It's value is also POSM's IP.